windysensors/glwind_codebase/windprofiles/README.md

 **Authors:** Elliott Walker, Hudson Hart, Chloe Amoroso
 **Creation Date:** 8 July 2024
 **Last Update:** 9 July 2024
 This package contains code for handling and analyzing certain types of meteorological tower (met tower) data.
+Note: this package, as well as its documentation in this README file, are still in early development.

 Getting started
 ---------------

 ### Installation: